-With a background in project management and business analysis, moving, interpreting and sharing data is a big part of my life.
+With a background in business analysis, moving, interpreting and sharing data is a big part of my life.
 Consequently, I just love a good spreadsheet and creating robust solutions with them.

 It's a superb tool for collaboration and/or remote working, has a clean UI and for 95% of Excel users, is "good enough."
-Having used SQL, I find Google Sheets' bulit-in
+Having used SQL, I find Google Sheets' built-in

 to be extremely powerful and use it extensively.
 I'm also using